SurveyMonkey is the survey market’s big boy. It’s a global leader that claims to have over 20 million answers daily. That’s huge.

-Yes – SurveyMonkey has a free version.
+Yes – like most survey software SurveyMonkey has a free version.
 But it has some pretty significant limitations.
 For example, you can only add up to 10 questions per survey – that's not enough for a lot of people.
 On the free plan, you can only collect survey responses with 3 'collectors' (read: sources) – so if you want to share your survey widely, you might need to upgrade.

 On the other hand, SurveyMonkey’s free version has loads of expert written templates and questions you can use.

 In comparison, you can use doopoll's free version to ask unlimited questions, create unlimited surveys and collect unlimited responses (you only pay when you want to review more than 10 responses).
 Value for, uh, no money!

 It was the focus on helping our customer have a delightful, cost effective and straightforward experience that lead us to creating doopoll – a real time survey tool that helps you get 3-4x the response rate over other tools.